dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 }
 ```

-This data is useless to us unless BlogPostRepository knows what to do with it.
-When we created the BlogPost entity, it also created a repository for us to have our methods for custom queries or more indepth queries.
-So open: `src/AppBundle/Repository/BlogPostRepository.php`
+This data is useless to us unless `BlogPostRepository` knows what to do with it.
+When we created the `BlogPost` entity, it also created a repository for us.
+This repository contains our methods for custom queries or more in depth queries.
+So open: `./src/AppBundle/Repository/BlogPostRepository.php`

-First method we're going to need is to get all of the posts, based off the page number and the limit previously set in the BlogController.
+First method we're going to need is to get all of the posts based off the page number and the limit previously set in the `BlogController`.
 The method below does exactly that.
 It retrieves the paginated number of blog posts.

 ```php
 /**